redwoodjs/learn.redwoodjs.com/docs/tutorial2/multiple-comments.md

 ![image](https://user-images.githubusercontent.com/300/153480635-58ada8e8-ed5b-41b6-875b-501a07a36d9a.png)

 Why is that?
 Remember that we started with the `CommentsCell`, but never actually created a Comment model in `schema.prisma` or created an SDL and service!
-That's another neat part of working with Storybook: you can build out UI functionality completely isolated from the api-side.
+We'll be rectifing this soon.
+But this demonstrates another huge benefit of working with Storybook: you can build out UI functionality completely isolated from the api-side.
 In a team setting this is great because a web-side team can work on the UI while the api-side team can be building the backend end simultaneously and one doesn't have to wait for the other.

 ### Testing

-We added two components, `Comment` and `CommentsCell`, and edited another, `Article`, so what tests should we add?
+We added a component, `CommentsCell`, and edited another, `Article`, so what do we test, and where?

 #### Testing Comments

-The actual `Comment` component does most of the work so there's no need to test all of that functionality in `CommentsCell`.
+The actual `Comment` component does most of the work so there's no need to test all of that functionality again in `CommentsCell`: our `Comment` tests cover that just fine.
 What things does `CommentsCell` do that make it unique?

 * Has a loading message
 * Has an error message
 * Has a failure message
-* When it renders successfully, it outputs as many comments as were returned by the `QUERY` (*what* was rendered we'll leave to the `Comment` tests)
+* When it renders successfully, it outputs as many comments as were returned by the `QUERY` (*what* is rendered we'll leave to the `Comment` tests)

 The default `CommentsCell.test.js` actually tests every state for us, albeit at an absolute minimum level—it make sure no errors are thrown: